MHE under parametric uncertainty -- Robust state estimation without informative data: References

 \section{References}

-\begin{IEEEbiography} [{ }]{Simon Muntwiler} received his Master degree in Robotics, Systems and Control from ETH Z\"urich, Switzerland, in 2019.
-He is currently a doctoral student at the Institute for Dynamic Systems and Control (IDSC) at ETH Z\"urich under the supervision of Prof. Melanie N. Zelinger.
-His research interests are in the area of optimization- and learning-based state estimation and control algorithms, with application to safety critical systems. \end{IEEEbiography}
+\begin{IEEEbiography} [{ }]{Simon Muntwiler} is currently a sustainability manager in the Office of Sustainability at ETH Zurich, Switzerland.
+He received his Master degree in Robotics, Systems and Control in 2019, and the Ph.D. degree in 2024, both from ETH Zurich, Switzerland.
+During his doctoral studies, he conducted research in the area of optimization- and learning-based state estimation and control algorithms, with application to safety critical systems. \end{IEEEbiography}

 \begin{IEEEbiography} [{ }]{Johannes K\"ohler} received his Master degree in Engineering Cybernetics from the University of Stuttgart, Germany, in 2017.
-In 2021, he obtained a Ph.D. in mechanical engineering, also from the University of Stuttgart, Germany, for which he received the 2021 European Systems \& Control PhD award.
-He is currently a postdoctoral researcher at the Institute for Dynamic Systems and Control (IDSC) at ETH Zürich.
+In 2021, he obtained a Ph.D. in mechanical engineering, also from the University of Stuttgart, Germany.
+He is currently a postdoctoral researcher at ETH Zürich, Switzerland.
+He is the recipient of the 2021 European Systems \& Control PhD Thesis Award, the IEEE CSS George S. Axelby Outstanding Paper Award 2022, and the Journal of process Control Paper Award 2023.
 His research interests are in the area of model predictive control and control and estimation for nonlinear uncertain systems. \end{IEEEbiography}

 \begin{IEEEbiography} [{ }]{Melanie N. Zeilinger} is an Associate Professor at ETH Zürich, Switzerland.
 She received the Diploma degree in engineering cybernetics from the University of Stuttgart, Germany, in 2006, and the Ph.D. degree with honors in electrical engineering from ETH Zürich, Switzerland, in 2011.
 From 2011 to 2012 she was a Postdoctoral Fellow with the Ecole Polytechnique Federale de Lausanne (EPFL), Switzerland.
 She was a Marie Curie Fellow and Postdoctoral Researcher with the Max Planck Institute for Intelligent Systems, Tübingen, Germany until 2015 and with the Department of Electrical Engineering and Computer Sciences at the University of California at Berkeley, CA, USA, from 2012 to 2014.
 From 2018 to 2019 she was a professor at the University of Freiburg, Germany.
-Her current research interests include safe learning-based control, as well as distributed control and optimization, with applications to robotics and human-in-the loop control. \end{IEEEbiography}
+Her awards include an SNF Professorship grant, the Golden Owl for exceptional teaching at ETH Zurich 2022 and the European Control Award 2023.
+Her research interests include learning-based control with applications to robotics and biomedical systems. \end{IEEEbiography}